svanhalla/prompt-lab/PROMPT.md

 ### Developer Experience
 - **API docs tooling**: include dev dependencies or instructions for `redocly` (or `swagger-cli`) in the README and Makefile so `make docs` works out-of-the-box.
+- **Hot Reload Templates**: In development (when template files exist on filesystem), templates are reloaded on each request for instant feedback.
+In production (compiled binary), embedded templates are used for performance.

 - **README.md** with:
   - Quick start.